hammey07/Caremed/README.md

 ## CareMed – Final Year Project (2019)

-Technology: Android (Java), XML, SQLite
+Technology: Android (Java), XML, Firebase

 Description:
 CareMed is an Android application developed as my final year project in 2019, aimed at improving healthcare record management and patient engagement.
 The app supports two types of user logins — one for doctors and one for patients.